 It should be noted that this decision is no longer valid since decision G9 / 93 reverses this case-law on the ground that theA99 CBE73 consistently provides that the opposition procedure is a procedure inter partes (especially A99 (4) CBE73).

-Chapter 5.
-G1 / 86 - Reinstatement of an opponent in his rights
+G1 / 86 - Reinstatement of an opponent's rights

 decision G1 / 86 was issued on June 24, 1987.